-Further education providers are the unsung heroes of the UK education system.
-They provide high-quality academic and vocational education, including apprenticeship training, for more than 3 million young people and adults.
+The Further Education and Training Sector provides high-quality academic, technical and vocational education, including apprenticeship training, for more than 3 million young people and adults.

 They work closely with employers to develop a workforce with the skills needed in their localities, which boosts employment and strengthens the economy.